-(a) If the addresses on the envelopes are different: Process the return identification envelope containing the correct address.
-Reject all other return identification envelopes;
+(a) If the addresses on the envelopes are different: Process

 (b) If the addresses on the envelopes are the same: Process the return identification envelope with the latest post mark.
 Reject all other return identification envelopes.

 (2) The voter's signature on the return identification envelope shall be compared to the signature as it appears on the voter's registration record: